Asynchronous adaptive networks: Centralized Adaptation and Learning

 \bs \be \addbox{\w_i= \w_{i-1} + \bmu(i) \left[ \sum_{k=1}^N 2 \bpi_k(i) \u_{k,i}\tran (\d_k(i) - \u_{k,i}\w_{i-1}) \right]} \ee where $\bm{\mu}(i)$ continues to be a random step-size process, but now the coefficients $\{ \bpi_k(i); k = 1, 2, \dots, N \}$ are new random fusion coefficients that satisfy: \be \addbox{\;\sum_{k=1}^{N} \bpi_k(i) \weq 1, \;\;\bpi_k(i) \ge 0\;} \ee \es for every $i \ge 0$.

-{ \begin{assumption}[{\bf Conditions on random fusion coefficients}] It is assumed that the random fusion coefficients $\{ \bpi_k(i) \}$ are independent of any other random variable in the learning algorithm, and that $\bpi_k(i)$ and $\bpi_\ell(j)$ are independent of each other for any $i\neq j$ and $k \neq \ell$.
-This latter condition means that the process $\{\bpi_k(i)\}$ is assumed to be independent over both time and space.
-The mean and co-variance(s) of each $\bpi_k(i)$ are denoted by \bs
+{ \begin{assumption}[{\bf Conditions on random fusion coefficients}] {\em It is assumed that $\bpi_k(i)$ is independent of $\bm{\mu}(i)$ and of other random variables in the learning algorithm.
+The fusion coefficients are also independent over time, namely, $\bpi_{k}(i)$ and $\bpi_{\ell}(j)$ are independent for any $i\neq j$.
+For the same time $i$, the coefficients $\{\bpi_k(i)\}$ are correlated over space in view of the first requirement in (\ref{eqn:fusioncoeffcond}).
+The mean and co-variance(s) of each $\bpi_k(i)$ are denoted by: \bs